furaga/PoseAnnotationTool/README.md

 ├ ...
 ```

-2. Replace "DefaultDataDir" in Datasets.cs with your image folder.
+2. Replace "DefaultDataDir" in Datasets.cs with the root image folder path.

 3. Then, build and run (We confirmed it works in Visual Studio 2019)